 It can be difficult at times to secure collaborations because the campaign terms can be quite steep, such as having tens of thousands of followers on social media.
 In many cases, the influencer network will want to connect to your blog, Google Analytics account, and/or social media accounts so they can have an accurate measure of what your visitor stats and follower counts are.
 Others just ask you to list that information in their member dashboard.

 The influencer network acts as a middle man for you and the brand, and usually you’re not permitted to contact the brand directly with questions or comments.
 Pay varies per collaboration and influencer network.
 Here’s a list of some popular influencer networks:

 - Everywhere Agency

 - Massive Sway

 Another way to generate income for your blog is to join Google Adsense and affiliate networks.
 These places enable you to place advertising on your blog in the form of text links, banners, and widgets.

 Building A New Dad Blog: Summary

-If your goal is to build and maintain a dad blog with the hopes of working with brands and generating income, this article will get you going on a good path.
+If your goal in 2021 is to build and maintain a dad blog with the hopes of working with brands and generating income, this article will get you going on a good path.
 Be sure to be on the lookout for additional opportunities that will set you up for success.

 Keep in mind though, that blogging with the hopes of generating income is a marathon, not a sprint.
 It can take years of hard work to get to the point to where you can blog full-time.